jagadishpb89/test/README.md

-conflict resolved 2nd time at local in master branch
+edited to test fetch at local repo